kwon-young/music/README.md

 # Music Notation Grammar

-The goal of this project is to write a grammar of the modern music notation.
+The goal of this project is to write an executable specification of the modern music notation.
-This grammar is defined using prolog Definite Clause Grammar (DCG) notation and links spatial relationships of music primitives with semantic relationships of music notation elements.
+This executable specification is a grammar defined using prolog Definite Clause Grammar (DCG) notation and links spatial relationships of music primitives with semantic relationships of music notation elements.

 Concretely, the same code used to describe the modern music notation can be used in two ways: